Washington gives Josh Norman’s older brother a tryout

-Washington gave Josh Norman a $75 million contract this offseason, so giving his brother a look over the weekend seems like the least they can do.
+Washington gave Josh Norman a $75 million contract last offseason, so giving his brother a look over the weekend seems like the least they can do.

 Via Nora Princiotti of the Washington Times, the team took a look at defensive back Marrio Norman over the weekend as a tryout player in rookie minicamp.
 He’s actually 16 months older than Josh, and has played in the CFL and AFL and spent some time in Ravens camp.